ourStoryNetwork/.github/profile/README.md

 Powered by a [decentralized storytelling catalog], [ourStory] [brings clarity to your institutions] and enables your [platform] teams to ship high-quality [projects] quickly — without compromising [creativity].

 ### Get Paid to Contribute
 Read through the proof-of-work proposal for [0.9 OnboardingPi] to learn how you can create your platform ecosystem and get paid for the contributions you make whether or not your suggestions/pull requests are integrated into our catalog.
-This is an open source project that we think is valuable, so we want to show gratitude to the everyone who helps it grow.
+This is an open source project that we think is valuable, so we want to show gratitude to everyone who helps it grow.

 <!-- **Here are some ideas to get you started:**